pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 **3.**
 ```

-This will match the number even though we do not have decimal places.
-This is because the asterisk includes zero repetitions.
+This will match the number even though we do not have decimal places, because the asterisk includes zero repetitions.

-The plus `+` character is very similar, but it only matches if there is one or more appearances of the preceding character:
+The plus `+` character is very similar, but it only matches if there is one or more appearances of the preceding character.

 This would match:

 ```RegEx